computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 * *Term-Character Matrix*.
 Our data set
 * *Novel recommender system*.
 Maybe you enjoyed reading _Sense and Sensibility_ and _War and Peace_.
 Can you suggest some similar novels?
 Or maybe you need some variety in your consumption.
 Find novels that are really different.
 * *Other languages*.
 Do these techniques work in other languages?
 Project Gutenberg has texts in a variety of languages.
 Maybe you could use this to measure language similarity?
 * *Modernizing Shakespeare*.
 When I read Shakespeare in high school, I had the dickens of a time trying to understand all the weird words in the play.
 Some people have re-written Shakespeare's plays into contemporary English.
 An [awesome NLP researcher](https://cocoxu.github.io) has [compiled that data](https://github.com/cocoxu/Shakespeare).
-User her data and your vector space models to find contemporary words that mean similar things to the Shakespearean English.
+Use her data and your vector space models to find contemporary words that mean similar things to the Shakespearean English.

 ## Deliverables